 How important is it to have my car brakes checked regulatory?

 For safety reasons, this is the number one service issue you need to take seriously.
-Maintaining brake efficiency is a must and these need to be tested in line with manufactures instructions.
-The heat extreme heat and dust in Dubai do have quite a deteriorating effect on brake components, and it is an area we recommend having checked more often than you would in cooler climates.
+Maintaining brake efficiency is a must and these need to be tested in line with manufacturer’s instructions.
+The extreme heat and dust in Dubai does have quite a deteriorating effect on brake components, and it is an area we recommend having checked more often than you would in cooler climates.

 Pop in to see us or call us at GT Auto Centre for a FREE brake & safety check.
 We keep a large selection of quality brake pads in stock.

 What are the warning or tell-tale signs to look out for when using your brakes?

 For safety’s sake, it’s important to have your vehicle inspected as quickly as possible when you notice any of these symptoms.
 At GT Auto Centre, we have considerable brake servicing experience and a large stock of good quality brake components:

 Grinding – when the friction material on brake pads are heavily worn, this can result in a grinding noise as the brake pad has worn down to the metal caliper.
 This will likely damage the brake disc also, which may mean it will need to be changed prematurely.

 Squeaking – there are many reasons why brakes squeak.
 It could suggest the brake caliper has stuck and a brake pad is still partially applied to the disc or rotor.
 It could also be that the brake pads are reaching the end of their life & need changing.
 Some pads have wear indicators that squeal when worn to let the driver know the brakes need changing.
 Either way, it is good practice to have this looked at sooner rather than later.